divyanshkumar5/Vocation-Vertex/README.md

-# Job Portal
+# Vocation Vertex

-Job Portal is a web application that allows users to search and apply for jobs, and employers to post and manage job listings.
+Vocation Vertex is a web application that allows users to search and apply for jobs, and employers to post and manage job listings.

 ## Features